 Methods:

 Dichotomize LDL in groups defined by whether the participants have serum LDL higher than 160 mg/dl and perform a log-rank test to compare the instantaneous risk of death across groups.

+We need to state how the point estimates were evaluated.
+To be fair we have not seen this before. (-1)

 Inference:

 Based on P=0.2664, it indicates that the survival distribution across groups defined by whether the participants have high serum LDL is not statistically different.
 Therefore, we can’t reject the null hypothesis that the probabilities of survival are the same for the participants who serum LDL are higher than 160 mg/dl and for the participants who serum LDL are less than or equal to 160 mg/dl.

+Again, need to state the point estimates and confidence intervals.
+Also the estimates P-value is different from the HW key.
+Again, to be fair most of us have not seen this before.(-3)

+Final Score: 6/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?
 Choose which one is the best method and explain why. scientific reason.